CLIMATE CHANGE CONVENTION

 A national greenhouse gas inventory is is an accounting of greenhouse gas (GHG) emissions and removals that must be submitted by signatories of the United Nations Framework Convention on Climate Change.

-Renaissance Man: Nelson Kruschandl - "We must work harder for understanding and agreement, but we must also use all the technology at our disposal to overcome the most serious of issues that the human race has yet been faced with."
+Nelson says - "We must work harder for understanding and agreement, but we must also use all the technology at our disposal to overcome the most serious of issues that the human race has yet been faced with."

 Annex I and Annex II Countries, and Developing Countries